milowedo/longpoll/README.md

 # Http server push with long-polling technique implementation

-The project consists of the server and client side code to properly demonstrate the idea of server pushing something to the user.
-Well not exacly pushing, but let us start with a little explanation.
+The project consists of the server and client side code.
+It is an implementation of server push that can be added to your own project.

+## Features
+This small project allows you to query the sever for the real-time data, saving connection's bandwidth.
+You can use it for having any type of notification or simply to allow Server data at any time he needs to and not only when the Client is precisely asking for it.

+---
 ## Idea  behind the project ~(what is longpolling?)

 ##### Short-polling (standard http behaviour)